ingdamiangonzalez/devops-coding-challenge/README.md

 ### Healthcheck

 In order to run healthcheck you have healthcheck.sh script.
 You can use it to check your app.

-Run: `/bin/bash healthcheck.sh $DOMAIN`.

 This script use mailgun to send emails when the web application is not running.
-You need configure tree environment variables API and DOMAIN to configure mailgun and EMAIL to configure the receiver off the alarm.
+You need to configure API DOMAIN and EMAIL environment variables.
+The first two variables configure mailgun sender and the last one is the email to receive the email when something is wrong.

+Run: `/bin/bash healthcheck.sh DOMAIN`

 ## IAM credentials